qasimabdullah404/qasimabdullah404.github.io/_posts/2024-03-05-argocd-setup.md

       prune: true
 ```

-This tells ArgoCD to look for manifests at https://github.com/qasimabdullah404/argocd-test/tree/main/manifests and sync the cluster stateto mentioned manifests.
+This tells ArgoCD to look for [manifests](https://github.com/qasimabdullah404/argocd-test/tree/main/manifests) and sync the cluster state to mentioned manifests.
 The sync policy states:

 - Create the namespace if it doesn't exist within the cluster
 - `selfHeal` will revert any changes made from the terminal e.g. `kubectl` commands to update image etc